Eat to beat 6 common health problems

 - During the last two weeks of your cycle try eating a carbohydrate-rich snack or meal every two to three hours.

 - Minimise stress.
-Find what works for you - whether that's yoga, meditation or exercise - and incorportate regularly within your lifestyle.
+Find what works for you – whether that's yoga, meditation or exercise – and incorporate regularly within your lifestyle.

-There are many situations that can trigger depression which can have physical as well as psychological symptoms: lack of energy, sleep disruption, change in appetite, constipation and menstrual changes.
-One in 10 people experience depression at some stage in their lives.
-As well as antidepressants and counselling, there is lots of lifestyle advice that may help as well.
+There are many situations that can trigger low mood or depression, which can have physical as well as psychological symptoms: lack of energy, sleep disruption, change in appetite, constipation and menstrual changes.
+One in 10 people will experience depression at some stage in their lives.
+If you are concerned about your mental health, help is available – speak to your GP or visit the NHS website to find out more.

 - Folate (folic acid), vitamins B6, B12 and magnesium deficiencies have all been linked to depression so get plenty of wholegrains, pulses, dairy products, eggs, nuts, dried apricots and dark chocolate.

-- According to one study, aspartame, the artificial sweetener found in low-sugar products such as fizzy drinks and chewing gum seems to make symptoms worse.
+- According to one study, aspartame, the artificial sweetener found in low-sugar products such as fizzy drinks and chewing gum appears to make symptoms worse.

-- Alcohol can make moods worse.
-It is a known depressant.
-Avoid caffeine and too much sugar as they play havoc with blood sugar control.
+- Alcohol is a known depressant.
+Avoid alcohol, caffeine and too much sugar as they play havoc with blood sugar control.

 - Eat a healthy, balanced diet.